-- Approving all contracts, decisions and material reports to which the Fund is a party. - Approving a written policy with regard to the voting rights in respect of Fund assets. - Supervising and, where appropriate, approving any conflict of interest disclosed by the Fund Manager pursuant to Article (13) of the IFR. - Holding, twice a year at least, a meeting with the Conformity and Compliance Committee at the Fund Manager, or the officer in charge of Conformity and Compliance at the Fund Manager, in order to review compliance by the Fund with all relevant laws and regulations. - Recognizing any recommendation raised by the liquidator, in case a liquidator is appointed. - Ensuring completion and accuracy of the Fund Terms and Conditions and any other document involving disclosures in connection with the Fund and the Fund Manager as well as its management of the Fund and the amended Investment Funds Regulations. - Ensuring that the Fund Manager is fulfilling its responsibilities in a way realizing the interests of the Unitholders pursuant to the Fund Terms and Conditions, and the amended provisions of the Investment Funds Regulations. - Working honestly, in good faith, and exerting diligence, skill and care, and in a way realizing the interests of the Unitholders. - Recording the minutes of meetings showing all the occurrences affecting the meetings and decisions taken by the Board. - Approving delegating the powers and authorities of the Fund Manager to other financial institutions in order to function as adviser, sub-manager, custodian, agent or mediator after having obtained the approval by CMA. - Approving the appointment of the Auditor. - Approving the services authorized by the Manager in respect of keeping the books, subscription, redemption, sale and purchase and financial transfers, confirmation and information affecting the investments in response to the subscribers' inquiries.
+- Approving all contracts, decisions and material reports to which the Fund is a party. - Approving a written policy with regard to the voting rights in respect of Fund assets. - Supervising and, where appropriate, approving any conflict of interest disclosed by the Fund Manager pursuant to Article (13) of the IFR. - Holding, twice a year at least, a meeting with the Conformity and Compliance Committee at the Fund Manager, or the officer in charge of Conformity and Compliance at the Fund Manager, in order to review compliance by the Fund with all relevant laws and regulations. - Recognizing any recommendation raised by the liquidator, in case a liquidator is appointed.

+- Ensuring completion and accuracy of the Fund Terms and Conditions and any other document involving disclosures in connection with the Fund and the Fund Manager as well as its management of the Fund and the amended Investment Funds Regulations. - Ensuring that the Fund Manager is fulfilling its responsibilities in a way realizing the interests of the Unitholders pursuant to the Fund Terms and Conditions, and the amended provisions of the Investment Funds Regulations. - Working honestly, in good faith, and exerting diligence, skill and care, and in a way realizing the interests of the Unitholders. - Recording the minutes of meetings showing all the occurrences affecting the meetings and decisions taken by the Board. - Approving delegating the powers and authorities of the Fund Manager to other financial institutions in order to function as adviser, sub-manager, custodian, agent or mediator after having obtained the approval by CMA. - Approving the appointment of the Auditor. - Approving the services authorized by the Manager in respect of keeping the books, subscription, redemption, sale and purchase and financial transfers, confirmation and information affecting the investments in response to the subscribers' inquiries.
 Assuming the tasks of follow-up and control of the Fund's performance, and ensuring that the Fund Manager carries out its responsibilities in a way realizing the interests of the Unitholders, pursuant to the Terms and Conditions of the Fund, the Information Memorandum, the relevant documentation and the provisions of the Investment Fund Regulations.

-(b) Particulars of the Fund Board Members' Remuneration
+(D) Particulars of the Fund Board Members' Remuneration

-Remuneration of the Board independent members shall be paid by the Fund.
-The Fund will pay any expenses of the Fund Board of Directors.
+Remuneration of the Board independent members shall be paid by the Fund Manager.
+The Fund will not pay any expenses of the Fund Board of Directors.

-(c) Statement of any real or potential conflict of interest between the interests of a Fund board member and those of the Fund:
+(E) Statement of any real or potential conflict of interest between the interests of a Fund board member and those of the Fund:

-There is no real or potential conflict between the interest of any Board member and the interests of the Fund.
+- There is no real or potential conflict between the interest of any Board member and the interests of the Fund. - No Fund Board member may sit on the boards of directors of other funds in the Kingdom of Saudi Arabia.